OpenVisualCloud/CDN-Transcode-Sample/README.md

 ---

 If you deploy the sample to a cluster, please configure the sample, as `cmake -DREGISTRY=<registry-url> ..`, to push the sample images to the private docker registry after each build.

+To deploy without a private registry, run `make update` after each build to push the sample images to the cluster nodes (which requires passwordless access from the master node to the worker nodes.)

 ---